longevitywatch

 Does resveratrol really help protect cells against ageing?

-What is the best-proven remedy for wrinkles: retinol or vitamin C?
+What is the best-proven treatment for wrinkles: retinol or vitamin C?

 Related research